 How to Grow String of Nickels

 When grown outdoors, string of nickels succulents prefer filtered light and are perfect for hanging baskets grown under covered patios and porches.
 They are delicate and need protection from direct sun and strong winds.
-String of nickels are tropical plants, thus they’re not tolerant of frost.
-These succulents grow best between 40- and 80-degrees F. (4 to 27 degrees C.) and are winter hardy in USDA zones 11 and 12.
+String of nickels are tropical plants, thus, they’re not tolerant of frost.
+These succulents grow best between 40 and 80 degrees F. (4-27 C.) and are winter hardy in USDA zones 11 and 12.

 It's advisable to keep a string of nickels plant evenly moist, but avoid overwatering.
 It's also recommended to annually repot string of nickels.
 Care should be taken to use a light potting medium, such as orchid mix or shredded bark, and not standard potting soil.
 Fertilizing isn't necessary, but houseplant food can be applied during the growing season.